ferret-stack/ferret-stack.github.io/_posts/2025-03-03-what's-the-DEAL-with-fountain-pens-LWES-recap.md

 ## Pens: A Wonderful Tool and Community
 The final thing I want to touch on is the LWES again.
 Here I met so many old friends and faces, and some new ones.
 That's the other thing I love about fountain pens; the community.
 There are many knowledgeable and interested individuals that provide so much information and collaboration.

-I got to see some friends I've made at previous fountain pen clubs, including some who commissioned the same John Twiss pen club pen as I, as well as another good friend who has set up a rather genius pen-rental community called [Pensharing](https://www.pensharing.com/) -- you can find some of my pens listed on here if you're interested to see what else I have!
+I got to see some friends I've made at previous fountain pen clubs (and got some wicked advice on ukuleles), including some who commissioned the same John Twiss pen club pen as I, as well as another good friend who has set up a rather genius pen-rental community called [Pensharing](https://www.pensharing.com/) -- you can find some of my pens listed on here if you're interested to see what else I have!

 It's not only a privilege to share this with people I know, or have come to know, but *everyone* in the community.
 The magic of the Internet, eh?
 Whether it's listening to a podcast show about pens, scrolling through /r/fountainpens, or reading (and now writing once again!) blog posts, there is no shortage of people who share the same fascination as me.

 While we are the individual pen person to many of our friends and family who don't fully get our obsession, together we are pen people who absolutely *do* get the obsession.
-That's a pretty fucking cool thing to share, honestly.
+That's a pretty damn cool thing to share, honestly.

 So what's the deal with fountain pens?
 Idk man.
 But they're bloody cool, and so are the people.